Finance

 The purpose.
 A purpose-specific loan (car, renovation) can get a lower rate than a freely usable personal loan.
 Car loans are often cheaper because the vehicle serves as partial collateral.

 Existing debt.
 Every existing loan reduces the amount a new lender is willing to offer and may push the rate up.
 If you carry multiple smaller loans, consolidating them into one might lower your overall interest cost.
-Check our guide to finding cheaper loans for specifics.
+See our guide to finding cheaper loans for specifics.

 Get your actual rate